adytiaa/DSspreaducation/README.md

 # DSspreaducation
 Data science and Education

-Recommendation algorithms to be tested or analysed
+Recommendation algorithms to be Implemented or analysed

-1. Collaborative filtering: Involves predicting relevance or usefulness of different attributes, things get more difficult due to the longer time frame, pedagogical principles, domain knowledge, and measures.
+1. Collaborative filtering and content-based filtering: Involves predicting relevance or usefulness of different attributes, things get more difficult due to the longer time frame, pedagogical principles, domain knowledge, and measures.

-2. Decision trees and random forests.
+2. Decision trees and random forests

 3. Evaluation of models, adaptive content, and support.